Radiological Scanner

 • Interstitial brachytherapy: The radiotherapy technician places the radioactive sources in certain tissues of the patient.

-Radiotherapy can cause side effects in the patient as they can kill healthy cells.
+Radiotherapy can cause side effects in the patient since it can eliminate healthy cells.
 Some of these effects are acute and transient, while others are delayed and persistent.
-The acute ones usually appear during treatment or immediately after, while the late ones may not manifest until months or years after treatment.
+Acute ones usually appear during treatment or immediately after, while late ones may not appear until months or years after treatment.

 The side effects of radiation therapy depend on various factors, such as the dose administered, the area of the body irradiated, and the individual sensitivity of the patient.

-Most side effects are mild and reversible, and go away after treatment is finished.
+Most side effects are mild and reversible, and disappear after treatment ends.
 However, some side effects can be serious and/or irreversible.

 It is important to talk to your doctor about possible side effects before starting treatment.